How Long Does An Appraisal Take, And What Factors Can Affect The Home Appraisal Process?

 - The size or complexity of the home being appraised

 - The appraiser’s own workload or schedule

-Depending on these factors, home buyers can expect to receive their appraisal report a few days to a week after the appraisal took place.
+Depending on these factors, home buyers can expect to receive their appraisal report within a week or two after the appraisal took place.
 In addition to the home’s condition, the appraisal report will also provide a detailed market analysis.